David Blumberg: Professional career

-From 1971 to 1981, Blumberg served in various positions at the Bank of Israel, including serving as deputy foreign trade supervisor and deputy director of the Credit Department.
+From 1971 to 1981, Blumberg worked in various positions at the Bank of Israel, including as deputy foreign trade supervisor and deputy director of the Credit Department.

 From 1981 to 1995, Blumberg held several senior positions at United Mizrahi Bank, the fourth largest bank in Israel.
-From 1988 to 1993 he served as CEO of Tefahot Israel Mortgage Bank, the largest mortgage bank in Israel at that time.
-From 1993 to 1995, he served as CEO of United Mizrahi Bank.
-From 1995 to 1998 he served as deputy chairman of the Bank of Jerusalem board of directors and from 1998 to 2006 as chairman of its board of directors.
-Blumberg also served as a member of the Bank of Israel's Banking Advisory Committee.
+From 1988 to 1993 he was CEO of Tefahot Israel Mortgage Bank, the largest mortgage bank in Israel at that time.
+From 1993 to 1995, he was CEO of United Mizrahi Bank.
+From 1995 to 1998 he was deputy chairman of the Bank of Jerusalem board of directors and from 1998 to 2006 as chairman of its board of directors.
+Blumberg also was a member of the Bank of Israel's Banking Advisory Committee.

-Blumberg also served as a consultant and representative of foreign banks in Israel.
-From 1997 to 2000, he served as senior advisor to ANZ Bank for regional activities (Israel, the Palestinian Authority, and Jordan).
+Blumberg also was a consultant and representative of foreign banks in Israel.
+From 1997 to 2000, he was senior advisor to ANZ Bank for regional activities (Israel, the Palestinian Authority, and Jordan).
 From 2006 to 2008 he was the Israeli representative of Eurohypo, the largest real estate bank in Europe.

-He previously served as a director of a number of publicly traded companies, including Osem, Bezeq, Africa Israel Investments, Mer Group, U-Bank, and EMI (Mortage Insurance).
+He previously was a director of a number of publicly traded companies, including Osem, Bezeq, Africa Israel Investments, Mer Group, U-Bank, and EMI (Mortage Insurance).

-From 1999 to 2002, he served as arbitrator in a dispute between the State of Israel, the Organization of Post-Primary School Teachers and the Teachers' Union (ארגון_המורים); and from 2006 to 2008 he chaired the arbitration team in a dispute between the State of Israel, Hadassah, the Women's Zionist Organization of America and the Israeli Medical Association.
+From 1999 to 2002, he was arbitrator in a dispute between the State of Israel, the Organization of Post-Primary School Teachers and the Teachers' Union (ארגון_המורים); and from 2006 to 2008 he chaired the arbitration team in a dispute between the State of Israel, Hadassah, the Women's Zionist Organization of America and the Israeli Medical Association.

-Since 2008 he has served as chairman of the board of directors of the Israeli Credit Insurance Company (ICIC).
+Since 2008 he has been chairman of the board of directors of the Israeli Credit Insurance Company (ICIC).

-Public Service
+Public service

 Blumberg is active in philanthropic, cultural, educational, and public affairs.
-He served on the Board of Governors of the Hebrew University of Jerusalem and of the Open University of Israel, on the Management Committee of the Jerusalem Institute for Policy Research, and as a public representative in the National Labor Court in Israel.
+He was on the Board of Governors of the Hebrew University of Jerusalem and of the Open University of Israel, on the Management Committee of the Jerusalem Institute for Policy Research, and as a public representative in the National Labor Court in Israel.